gabrielmenezes/Angular-16-Routing-with-Services-Day01/README.md

 •	Generate child routes
 •	Restrain certain components from being loaded until needed
 •	Use middleware to support lazy loaded components

+Angular 17/18 has launched.
+It is an important milestone for the Angular team.
+These versions will continue with stand-alone components and Signals.
+Most of the changes has to do with server-side rendering, hydration, deferrable views, image optimization and animations.
+There are also some new template directives with control flow.
+Version focusses mainly on state management and other features that will make Angular applications faster, more powerful, and easier to develop and test.